 39. Risk strategy

-We regularly validate our risk profile at all levels of the hierarchy and hold discussions in specially instituted committees with the members of the Management Board.
-We draw on internal and external sources to obtain a complete picture of our risk position.
-We regularly check for new threats both in the Group and in our subsidiaries.
+The risk profile is regularly validated at all levels of the hierarchy and discussions are held in specially instituted committees with the members of the Management Board.
+Internal and external sources are consulted to obtain a complete picture of the risk situation.
+UNIQA regularly checks for new threats both in the Group and in the subsidiaries.

 Risk-bearing capacity and risk appetite

-We take risks and do so in full knowledge of our risk-bearing capacity.
-We define this as our ability to absorb potential losses from extreme events so that our medium and long-term objectives are not put in danger.
+UNIQA assumes risk in full awareness of its risk-bearing capacity.
+This is defined as the capacity to absorb potential losses from extreme events so that medium- and long-term objectives are not put in danger.

-At the centre of our risk decisions is our economic capital model (ECM), by means of which we quantify our risks and determine our own economic capital.
-The ECM is based on the standard model according to Solvency II and also reflects our own risk assessment.
-This is expressed in the quantification of the risks from the non-life sectors such as market risks, in which the focus is placed on a stochastic cash flow model, additional capital requirements of government bonds and a mark-to-market valuation of asset-backed securities.
-Based on this model, we are aiming for a risk capital cover (capital ratio) of between 155 per cent and 190 per cent.
-However, immediate steps will be taken to improve the capital position if the marginal value falls below 135 per cent.
+At the centre of the risk decisions is UNIQA’s economic capital model (ECM), by means of which risks are quantified and own economic capital is determined.
+The ECM is based on the standard model according to Solvency II and also reflects the company’s own risk assessment.
+This is expressed in the quantification of the risks from the non-life sectors such as market risks, in which the focus is placed on a stochastic cash flow model.
+UNIQA also uses this model for the regulatory risk calculations according to the Solvency II framework.
+Based on this model, UNIQA strives to maintain the risk capital cover (capital requirement ratio) within the range of 155 to 190 per cent.
+Immediate steps will be taken to improve the capital position if the marginal value falls below 135 per cent.
 Details for the reporting date as at 31 December 2019, including a detailed analysis of changes, can be found in the Group Economic Capital report.

 Non-quantifiable risks, in particular operational risk, litigation risk and strategic risk are identified and assessed as part of the risk assessment process.
 This assessment is then used as the basis for implementing any necessary risk mitigation measures.

-Our risk strategy specifies the risks we intend to assume and those we plan to avoid.
-As part of our strategy process, we define our risk appetite on the basis of our risk-bearing capacity.
-This risk appetite is then used to determine tolerances and limits, which provide us with an early warning system sufficient for us to initiate prompt corrective action should we deviate from our targets.
-We also consider risks outside our defined appetite.
-We counter risks that fall into this category, such as reputational risk, with proactive measures, transparency and careful assessment.
+UNIQA’s risk strategy specifies the risks the company intends to assume and those it plans to avoid.
+Within the scope of the strategy process, risk appetite is defined based on UNIQA’s risk-bearing capacity.
+This risk appetite is then used to determine tolerances and limits, which provide a sufficient early warning system for the company to initiate prompt corrective action in the event of any deviation from targets.
+UNIQA counters risks that fall outside the defined risk appetite, such as reputational risk, with proactive measures, transparency and careful assessment.

 Risk also means opportunity.
-We regularly analyse trends and risks that influence our society and thus our customers and ourselves.
-We involve our employees in the whole of the business to identify and analyse trends at an early stage, produce suitable action plans and develop innovative approaches.
+UNIQA analyses trends and risks that influence the society and thus customers and the company itself.
+Employees throughout the company are involved in order to recognise and analyse trends at an early stage, produce suitable action plans and develop innovative approaches.